tcgilbert/rocket-sauce/README.md

       intervalStarted = true;
 ```
  - Again because `handleAsteroids()` ran in the game loop I had to use a boolean flag, in order to make sure that the interval was only created once
+___

-## 2.)
+## 3.)
 The power-up blaster
-### This thing...
 <div>
 <img src="img/blasterr.png" width="400" height="400" />
 </div>

 - While not the prettiest particle animation you'll see, I am proud of the way this came out.
 The particles, or circles in this case, are generated in the same way as the fuel object, just at a much faster rate.
-- Upon collision the `blasted` property of an asteroid is set to true which changes the draw method of the asteroid class to draw a score, as well as turn off any collision detection
+- Upon collision with an asteroid, the `blasted` property of the asteroid is set to true which changes the draw method of the asteroid class to draw `"+Xpts"`, as well as turn off collision detection for that object.
+___

-## Major Takeawways
+# Major Takeaways
+## Organization is everything
+- There were a few points in the coding process where I would finally get something to work only to realize that I had made quite the mess in my scripts.
+Eventually I adopted the strategy of working in a seperate folder for major problem solving; allowing me to refine my ideas before implementing them.
+- Although I think my project files and code structure could be a little more organized, I have a good feeling that the next project I take on will be far more streamlined.
+This project was more than just building a game, it was also an opportunity to establish a work flow.
+## Creativity in Coding
+- Being that the requirements for this project were so open-ended, there was a lot of room for creativity.
+I found that I was spending almost just as much time in Photoshop as I was in VScode.
+This creative aspect really highlighted the distinction between code for functionality, and code for user experience.
+Although I really enjoyed the creative aspect, and had a lot of fun with it, I was definitely burning the candle at both ends.
+It makes a lot more sense to me now as to why there are different job roles for each aspect: UI/UX designer, and software engineer.